1. AIMS AND SCOPE

 2. INSTRUCTIONS FOR AUTHORS

-Review articles: These are comprehensive analysis on specific topics.
-Abstract and keywords are required, as described above.
+These are comprehensive analyses on specific topics.
+An abstract and keywords are required, as described below.
 Reviews may or may not include formal meta-analysis, depending on the specific circumstances.
 The word “meta-analysis” must not appear in the title of reviews that do not include meta-analysis.
 Reviews should be no longer than 5000 words.

-Short report: J Health Res welcomes relevant short reports pertaining to public health.
-The preliminary report describes important observations in concise fashion.
+The J Health Res welcomes relevant short reports pertaining to public health.
+The preliminary report describes important observations in a concise fashion.
 Research results are presented in a relatively limited area of study.
 The word limit is 2000 words.

 Title and list of authors: The title must be concise, clear, and informative.
 Titles with more than 100 characters are not prohibited, but they are discouraged.
 All authors should be listed using first name, initials, last name and academic affiliation.
 The corresponding author should be specified, and an address for correspondence (usually an e-mail address) should be given.

 Abstract: Each research and review manuscript should include an abstract.
-Abstracts for research manuscripts should be divided into four sections, headed Background, Methods, Results, and Conclusions.
-The Background section gives the research problem addressed and the scientific justification for the research.
-The Methods section summarizes study procedures, main outcome variables (dependent variables), and main comparisons made in data analysis.
-The Results section summarizes relevant findings, both positive and negative.
-The Conclusions section gives interpretation of results, study strengths and limitations, and relevant research and policy recommendations.
-Abstracts should contain 400 words or less.
+Abstracts for research manuscripts should be divided into four sections, headed Purpose, Design/methodology/approach, Findings, and Originality/value.
+The Purpose section gives the research problem addressed and the scientific justification for the research.
+The Design section summarizes study procedures, main outcome variables (dependent variables), and main comparisons made in data analysis.
+The Findings section summarizes relevant findings, both positive and negative.
+The Originality section gives interpretation of results, study strengths and limitations, and relevant research and policy recommendations.
+Abstracts should contain 250 words or less.
 Use of abbreviations for anything other than units of measurement is discouraged, and all such abbreviations, in both the abstract and the body of the manuscript, must be spelled out when first used.

 Keywords: Immediately after the abstract, provide not more than 6 words or phrases in alphabetical order which reflect the scope of the paper.

-Tables and figures: Should be prepared in MS Word format and a maximum of 6 tables and figures, combined, is allowed.
-Each table or figure should be numbered consecutively in the order of citation in the text with a brief title for each but place explanatory matter in a footnote below the table or figure.
+Tables and figures: Should be placed in body of text in MS Word format and a maximum of 6 tables and figures.
+Each table or figure should be numbered consecutively with a brief title for each but place explanatory matter in a footnote below the table or figure.